 How to Get Off Work on the Sabbath

 How can you get off work so you can enjoy this glorious time of rest?
 The fact of the matter is that we live in a fallen world.
 The world at large does not keep the Sabbath.
-This means Sabbath keepers have to request to get the Sabbath off.
+This means we have to request to get the Sabbath off.
 There are some ways to do this.

 If this does not work, then you will need to talk to your supervisor.
 Thankfully, we have laws to protect our religious beliefs in America.
 There are links on the BSA website with legal resources (biblesabbath.org).
-You can meet with your manager or boss and tell them that you would like to have the Sabbath off from Friday sunset to Saturday sunset.
+You can meet with your manager or boss and tell them that you need the Sabbath off from Friday sunset to Saturday sunset.
 You can offer to make up the work on other time – say Sunday afternoon – or perhaps come in earlier or work later on a day.
 In the summer months, sunset is later.
 You can offer to work later on Friday.
 In the winter, sunset is earlier.
 You can offer to work on Saturday after the sun sets.

 This kind of conversation can be adjusted when you are applying for a new job.
 It would be great to show enthusiasm about the job and the type of work you will be doing.
 You may have to “sell it”.

 If, for some reason, you cannot get through to the employer in any of these ways, then it would be time to find a new job!

 This is a web link to help you understand your legal rights to have the Jewish Sabbath and Feast Days off from work: http://www.jlaw.com/LawPolicy/accommodation.html

 If you are ever discriminated against because of your religious beliefs, call the local EEOC – the Equal Employment Opportunity Center – or a local lawyer to file a suit.
 There are laws that protect your religious liberties in this nation.